odarriba/dotfiles/README.md

   * `ms`: as a shortcut of `mix phoenix.server`.
   * `rm_dsstore`: function to remove recursively all the `.DS_Store` files in current folder and subfolders.
 Useful in external and network units to avoid sending lots of files not useful for non-OSX systems.
   * More... (check `.aliases` file for more aliases)

+### install of ASDF version manager

+I've recently moved from RBenv to [ASDF][asdf], a new lightweight version manager that support plugins, which allow you to have a unique version manager for multiple software (Ruby, Nodejs, Elixir, PostgreSQL, etc.).

+To use it, just execute `install_asdf.sh` script to download dependencies, install ASDF and add it to your profile shell file.

+**Note:** if you are going to use `zsh`, you must install ASDF when running zsh, so the install script will recognise the shell you are executing to install auto-completion.

 ### contribute
 This repository has my dotfiles, but if you find a repo or something to improve, feel free to make a pull request to help me to improve my environment!